Dynamics of the Marsdiep

 Directional radiometers measure the intensity of light coming from a specific direction, across the visible spectrum, that has an intuitive interpretation as colour.
 A suite of radiometers looking simultaneously at the water and at the sky can be used to obtain a quantity 'reflectance' that represents the colour of the water where the influence of the sky conditions has been compensated.
 The reflectance contains information about concentration of several substances present in the water like plankton, sediments and dissolved material.
 A major advantage of this approach is that good estimates of these substances can be obtained without having to submerge sensors in the water or taking water samples.
 Measurements NIOZ runs hyperspectral sensors measuring continuously on the NIOZ jetty and the TESO Texelstroom.
 Measurements are made at high frequency to detect sharp variations and covering already years of observations, which allows to follow long-term changes.
 In addition, these measurements are valuable for the important calibration and validation of satellite optical sensors.

-For technical specifications or questions, please use the contact form and you will get a response as soon as possible.
-In very urgent matters, you can contact Johan van der Molen directly.
+For technical specifications or questions on the dynamics of the Marsdiep, please contact Johan van der Molen by email (prefered).
+You will get a response as soon as possible.
+In urgent matters, you can contact him directly.

 T +31 (0)222 369 566